elemental/Elemental/doc/source/intro.rst

 portion of BLAS and LAPACK-like routines, there are a few important reasons why ScaLAPACK or PLAPACK might be more appropriate:

-* Elemental does not yet support non-Hermitian eigenvalue problems, but ScaLAPACK does.
+* Elemental does not yet fully support parallel Schur decompositions (there is currently only a prototype spectral divide and conquer implementation).
+ScaLAPACK contains a parallel Hessenberg QR algorithm which, while both robust and state-of-the-art, is unfortunately known to not be scalable.
 * Elemental does not yet provide routines for narrowly banded linear systems, though ScaLAPACK does (though you may want to consider the sparse-direct solver, `Clique <http://github.com/poulson/Clique>`__, which is built on